 Helen Burkett, origionally from Arlington, VA, moved to Sarasota, FL in 1974, where she maintains her studio.
 She attended the University of Maryland, the Corcoran School of Art, and various study groups.
 She has studied with Frank Wright of Washington, DC, Valfred Thelin of Ogunquit, ME, William Packner of Woodstock, NY, and others.

-Helen Burkett's paintings have won numerous awards and have been included in many exhibits including those sponsored by the American Watercolor Society, the National Watercolor Society, the Midwest Watercolor Society, the Southeastern Watercolorists, the Southern Watercolor Society, the Florida Watercolor Society, etc.
+Helen Burkett's paintings have won numerous awards and have been included in many exhibits including those sponsored by the American Watercolor Society, the National Watercolor Society, the Midwest Watercolor Society, the Southeastern Watercolorists, the Southern Watercolor Society, the Transparent Watercolor Society of America, the Florida Watercolor Society, etc.

 The main theme of her current work is an exploration in transparent watercolor of sunlight and shadow and the rhythm that evolves from the abstract design they create.

 Her paintings are found in many collections throughout the United States, Europe, and Asia in both private and public collections including the Amoco Corp., Central Florida Unversity, Disney Corp., Epsom Clinic, Florida Dapartment of State, Florida Hospital Center, Ford Motor Company, Hayfield Mansion, Polk Museum, Orlando Sentinel, and the Winter Park Memorial Hospital.